buddhist-uni/buddhist-uni.github.io/_content/booklets/sayings-of-the-dhamma_sujato.md

 pages: 103
 ---

-A crisp translation of the Pāḷi Classic along with a thoughtful introduction.
+A crisp translation of the Pāḷi classic along with a thoughtful introduction.